Table of Contents

 Data security might be a priority – but what about IT assets at the end of their lifecycle?

 When it comes to your IT infrastructure, all electronic assets contain data that could be compromised.
 In the event of a breach, this will most likely lead to costly monetary fines and damage to brand equity.

-Under Article 17 of GDPR: “The Right of Erasure” it is stated that all businesses that process personal or sensitive data from EU citizens must have appropriate methods in place to erase and delete information on demand.
+Article 17 of GDPR: “The Right of Erasure” states that all businesses that process personal or sensitive data from EU citizens must have appropriate methods in place to erase and delete information on demand.
 This means that your organisation is responsible for securely erasing any clientele data contained on assets.